Best NJ Suburbs for NYC Commuters: A Complete Guide by Budget

 Berkeley Heights

-Berkeley Heights is an overlooked gem in Union County.
+Berkeley Heights is an overlooked Union County option.
 It shares the Murray Hill station with New Providence, putting it on the Midtown Direct corridor with local service.
-The town has a more suburban, spread-out feel than Summit or Chatham — bigger lots, more green space, and a quieter atmosphere.
+The town has a more suburban, spread-out feel than Summit or Chatham.
+Bigger lots, more green space, fewer honking horns.
 Governor Livingston Regional High School is well-regarded.
-Prices are 15 to 25 percent below Summit for a comparable home.
+Prices run 15 to 25 percent below Summit for a comparable square-footage home.

 Best for: Value-conscious buyers who want to be near the Midtown Direct corridor with good schools but do not need a walkable downtown.
 Sellers benefit from being the affordable alternative to Summit.